ejkreboot/svelteauth/README.md

 ```
 Then point your browser to [http://localhost:5173/](http://localhost:5173/).

-**NOTE:** The '/public/auth/register' and '/public/auth/forgot' endpoints require an SMTP server to
+**NOTE:** The `/public/auth/register` and `/public/auth/forgot` endpoints require an SMTP server to
 send confirmation emails.
-Provide your SMTP details in 'src/lib/config.js'.
+Provide your SMTP details in `src/lib/config.js`.
 A template is provided
-as 'src/lib/config.js.ex'.
+as `src/lib/config.js.ex`.
 (This is to avoid storing actual credentials on github, as config.js is
 gitignored in this repo).
 This template works with [mailtrap.io](https://mailtrap.io) which is a
 fabulous tool for prototyping and testing, and you can get started for free (actually, given their
 generous limits, you could not only get started but actuall go a long ways for free).
 Other SMTP
 providers may require additional information to work with [nodemailer](https://nodemailer.com).

+You can then add whatever content you like under the `public` and `protected` directories, and
+customize the `src/routes/public/landing` and `src/routes/protected/landing` pages to contain content
+relevant to your project.

 ## Basic design